 Take perampanel only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-perampanel comes with a Medication Guide.
+Perampanel comes with a Medication Guide and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Measure the oral liquid with the bottle adapter and oral syringe provided.
 Shake the bottle well before each use.